Sortix volatile manual

 - -C connection_spec

 - Specify the connection parameters to use for the -T extended test mode.
 If provided, any Match directives in the configuration file that would apply are applied before the configuration is written to standard output.
 The connection parameters are supplied as keyword=value pairs and may be supplied in any order, either with multiple -C options or as a comma-separated list.
 The keywords are “addr”, “user”, “host”, “laddr”, “lport”, and “rdomain” and correspond to source address, user, resolved source host name, local address, local port number and routing domain respectively.
+Additionally the “invalid-user” flag (which does not take a value argument) may be specified to simulate a connection from an unrecognised username.

 - -c host_certificate_file